ciptard/signpost/README.md

 The minimum requirements of a theme is to contain just one file, `default.php` (the default page template).

-You can change the theme Markdown-CMS uses by altering the `$config` array from within the `settings.php` file in the root directory of your installation.
+You can change the theme Signpost uses by altering the `$config` array from within the `settings.php` file in the root directory of your installation.

 The 'Page Template' meta value within any `.md` file is used to determine which theme file to use when displaying the post/page.
-For example if the value is set to 'fullwidth', Markdown-CMS will use the `fullwidth.php` theme template (located in the root of the current theme's directory) to display the post/page.
+For example if the value is set to 'fullwidth', Signpost will use the `fullwidth.php` theme template (located in the root of the current theme's directory) to display the post/page.

 ### Page Meta Markup